dekuNukem/duckyPad-Pro/README.md

 ## Disclaimers

-* duckyPad has been in active development since 2017.
-However, it is not designed or certified for safety-critical applications.
+* duckyPad has been in active development since 2017 and every effort has been made to ensure its reliability.
+However, it is **NOT** designed or certified for safety-critical applications.
 Use at your own risk.

-* Scripts are stored as plain text on the SD card.
+* Scripts are stored as **plain text** on the SD card.
 Keep in mind before including sensitive information.

 * duckyScript appears to be a trademark of [Hak5 LLC](https://docs.hak5.org/hak5-usb-rubber-ducky/duckyscript-tm-quick-reference).
 The duckyPad project is not affiliated with, or endorsed by Hak5 LLC.